 Please note, Virtual Care at UHN is working towards developing patient resources to build digital literacy skills and outline device requirements.
 Additional resources will be linked to this document as they become available.

 Virtual Care at UHN is committed to working with patient partners, clinical teams, research teams, Social Medicine Program, and groups across UHN to creatively and effectively meet the evolving needs of our patients and TeamUHN.

 We always welcome comments and suggestions to improve the Clinical Guiding Principles for Virtual Care.

-Jennifer Catton, Director, Outpatient Strategy & Diagnostic Performance.
+Please contact Jennifer Catton (Director, Outpatient Strategy & Diagnostic Performance) at